-Microsoft got ISO 27001 certified around 2017, and has few of the best features.
+Microsoft got ISO 27001 certified around 2017, and has a few of the best features.
 It has a new and expanded ISO certification that demonstrates monitoring, and measurement capabilities in Azure.
 It has achieved the ISO 20000-1:2011 certification that thoroughly shows Azure’s commitment to delivering quality IT service management to customers.
 Further, Azure maintains the highest possible Gold Award for the maturity capability assessment of the CSA STAR Certification which involves a deep independent third-party assessment of the cloud provider’s security position upon combining ISO 27001 certification with certain criteria specified in the CSA Cloud Controls Matrix.

 These are some of the other certifications Azure has along with ISO 27001.
-In addition to the widest compliance portfolio amongst other enterprise cloud providers, Azure also possesses the best coverage as measured by how many customer-facing services in the scope of the audit.
+In addition to the widest compliance portfolio amongst other enterprise cloud providers, Azure also possesses the best coverage as measured by how many customer-facing services are in the scope of the audit.
 For example, the recently completed ISO 27001 and ISO 27018 audits have 61 customer-facing services in audit scope, making it possible for customers to build realistic ISO-compliant cloud applications with end-to-end platform coverage.
 Azure has around 80 percent of Fortune 500 companies as its customers, like Johnson Controls, Polycom, Fujifilm, HP, Honeywell, Apple, etc.

 ISO 27001 in Google Cloud Platform